To sell or not to sell the business you built?

 Taking it gradually

-That said, it is difficult to move away from a business that has been part of your life for many years.
-There’s no requirement to do it all in one go.
-Owners can sell part of the equity but retain a shareholding that they gradually sell down over time as they grow more comfortable with alternative deployment of their wealth (buyers may prefer it, too, since it means the outgoing owner keeps a stake in the company’s ongoing success).
+However, it is difficult to move away from a business that has been part of your life for many years.
+Of course, there’s no requirement to do it all in one go.
+Owners can sell part of the equity but retain a shareholding that they gradually sell down over time as they grow more comfortable with other ways to deploy their wealth.
+Buyers may prefer it, too, since it brings the reassurance that the outgoing owner is keeping a stake in the company’s ongoing success.

-That gives time to founders to gradually shape their investment portfolio around priority areas in which they are most interested, or to build up their expertise in other sectors.
-There is a key role in such a process for a good investment manager, whether on a discretionary basis or not, who can design a portfolio in tune with the client’s areas of interest and knowledge.
+That gives time to founders to shape their investment portfolio gradually around priority areas in which they are most interested, or to build up their expertise in other sectors.
+There is a key role in such a process for a good investment manager, whether on a discretionary basis or otherwise, who can design a portfolio in tune with the client’s areas of interest and expertise.

-A lot will depend on the way in which the business is transferred and the expectations around that on all sides.
-If a company’s founder continues to hold an influential position, such as non-executive chairman, they may be expected to keep a financial interest in the business (other investors may get nervous if they see a key insider reducing their exposure significantly).
+A lot will depend on the way in which the business is transferred, and the expectations around that on all sides.
+If a company’s founder continues to hold an influential position, such as non-executive chairman or woman, they may be expected to keep a financial interest in the business – other investors may become nervous if they see a key insider reducing their exposure significantly.

-If you choose to limit involvement to an advisory role, the incentive to retain a controlling or other significant stake in the business diminishes.
+If you choose to limit involvement to an advisory role, the incentive to retain a controlling or other significant stake in the business is diminished.

-However, if you choose to limit involvement to an advisory role, the incentive to retain a controlling or other significant stake in the business diminishes.
+However, if you choose to limit involvement to an advisory role, the incentive to retain a controlling or other significant stake in the business is diminished.

 Choose your purchaser

-If you want to retain a residual stake and some influence in the business, it would be better to transfer shares to successors within the business or an employee ownership trust, rather than, for example, a private equity or venture capital firm, which may insist on running the company as they see fit, even though they might be ready to pay a higher price.
-If the business is being passed to family members, the founder should be clear about the parameters of their involvement.
+If you want to keep a residual stake and some influence in the business, it may be better to transfer equity to successors within the business or an employee ownership trust, rather than, for example, a private equity or venture capital firm, which may insist on running the company as they see fit, although they might be willing to pay a higher price.
+If the business is being passed to other family members, the founder should be clear about the parameters of their involvement.

 There are other ways of blurring the lines.
 The founder of a business could opt to retain ownership of the premises from which it operates and negotiate a leasing agreement.
-This could provide a steady income stream that is not wholly dependent upon on the performance of the business.
+This could provide a steady income stream that is not wholly dependent upon on the performance of the business in a new era.

-It is always difficult to step away from a company you have spent much of your life building, but it is risky to keep a significant financial stake without meaningful control over the direction of the business, and, in the long term, it may be inadvisable.
-But there are a range of options that business owners can consider before they decide whether and how to leave the company they created.
+It is always difficult to step away from a company you have spent much of your life building, but it is risky to keep a major financial stake without meaningful control over the direction of the business, and in the long term it may be inadvisable.
+However, a range of options exist for business owners to consider before they decide whether and how to leave the company they created.